IBM/swhub-custom-app-samples/hello-world/README.md

-# Deploy hello-world application to software hub default dataplane
+# Deploy hello-world application to software hub dataplane

 hello-world is an api endpoint that would respond with "hello-world" when invoked from software hub default dataplane